When did you start Nutrition Unplugged?

 What else do you do?

 When I’m not blogging, you can find me writing nutrition articles for a variety of publications, including the Chicago Tribune — where I’ve been a regulator contributor to the Good Eating section for several years.
 Often these nutrition columns are picked up by newspapers around the country — including the LA Times, New York Newsday, Baltimore Sun, Seattle Times, Atlanta-Journal Constitution and others.
-I’m also a nutrition blogger for WebMD and have recently published my first book with the editors of Cooking Light, The Food Lover’s Healthy Habits Cookbook.
+I’ve been a nutrition blogger for WebMD and now I write for the Eat + Run blog for U.S. News & World Report.
+I recently published my first book with the editors of Cooking Light, The Food Lover’s Healthy Habits Cookbook.
 My nutrition writing has appeared in Cooking Light, Relish, American Profile, Consumers Digest, abcnews.com, msnbc.com and Environmental Nutrition.
 Here are just a few of my recent nutrition articles:

 Low-Fat Labels Can Lead to Weight Gain